Michael Jackson (radio commentator): Early life

-Jackson was born in London, England on 16 April 1934, and experienced The Blitz as a child.
+Jackson was born in London, England, on 16 April 1934 and experienced the Blitz bombing campaign as a child.
 After the war, during which his father served in the RAF as a navigator trainer, his family moved to South Africa where he became a radio disc jockey and struck up what was to become a lifelong friendship with South African pianist and composer, Charles Segal.
 The Jacksons were appalled by the apartheid then dominant in South Africa, and they moved to the United States in 1958.
 Jackson had always wanted to be on the radio in Los Angeles, but first, he worked in cities like San Francisco, where he did a Top-40 show for station KYA.
 He made an appearance on the U.S. television program What's My Line? on 7 August 1960.

 Listeners reportedly loved his British accent, but he didn't especially enjoy being a rock DJ.
 In fact, he hated rock music and ended up getting fired.
-When he was hired in the early '60s at KEWB to do an overnight shift, he gradually phased out playing records, and began chatting with callers.
+When he was hired in the early 1960s at KEWB to do an overnight shift, he gradually phased out playing records and began chatting with callers.
 He got the reputation of being a problem-solver, and comedian Mort Sahl, a big fan of his, jokingly called him "the all-night psychiatrist".
 The police regularly monitored his show, with his permission, so they could trace the calls of the occasional listener who expressed suicidal thoughts and make sure the person was okay.
 Time magazine praised him for his ability to maintain a calm demeanour no matter what the subject turned out to be.